mchalso/FinalProjectRepo.jl/docs/part2.md

 ## Methods

 ### Spatial discretization
-The model domain was spatially discretized into a structured mesh of square-shaped elements.
+The model domain was spatially discretized with a structured mesh of square-shaped elements.
 All elements are the same size, and spacing between elements is the same in both x and y directions (dx = dy).

 ### Temporal discretization
 The temporal discretization is adapated throughout the simulation based on the CFL condition.
-The time step (dt) must be small enough so that information cannot travel greater than the distance between computational elements (dx).  dt is adjusted at the beginning of each time step, based on the maximum velocity in the system, and incorporating the standard factor of 4.1 to ensure stability in 2D modeling.
+The time step (dt) must be small enough so that information cannot travel greater than the distance between computational elements (dx) within one time step.  dt is adjusted at the beginning of each time step, based on the maximum velocity in the system, and incorporating the standard factor of 4.1 to ensure stability in 2D modeling.
 The calculation of dt is shown here:

 ![equation-dt](http://www.sciweavers.org/download/Tex2Img_1640039918.jpg)